-We believe that the best way to experience local culture is through food.
+We believe that the best way to experience local culture in Croatia is through Croatia food tours.
 Food tells the story of a destination’s history, culture, and people.
 By combining local food and drink with travel, food tours offer an authentic taste of the region and unique local experience while contributing to local economy.

-Travelers are becoming more interested in the various cuisines from countries all over the world, and are planning vacations specifically to incorporate culinary experiences.
+Local food tours (also known as culinary tours and foodie tours) are becoming ever more popular.
+Travelers are increasingly showing more interest in the various cuisines from around the world as a way to experience local culture.
 Tasting new food, encountering new ingredients, and enjoying local hospitality is one of the most delicious ways to experience authentic local culture.

 Food tours are generally walking tours lasting 2-4 hours that offer food and drink sampling while learning about the cuisine, culture, people, and history of the area.